pa11y/pa11y/README.md

 ### How can pa11y log in if my site has a log in form?

-Use the `beforeScript` option either in your JS code or in your JSON config file to input login details and submit the form.
+Use the `beforeScript` option either in your JS code or in your config file to input login details and submit the form.
 Once the form has been submitted you will also have to wait until the page you want to test has loaded before calling `next` to run pa11y.

 ```js